nullonesix/jedi_noreward_rl/README.md

 # Usage

-1. Run EternalJK and join a multiplayer server.
+1. Run EternalJK game and join a multiplayer server.
 2. python jka_noreward.py

 # Based On